Practical Tips for Packing Light for your Cruise

-Sample cruise clothes packing list for women- tailor this to your own style and preferences (bring more or less of some items).
+Tailor this cruise outfit packing list to your own style and preferences (bring more or less of some items).
 If you’d like a full packing list and more advice on what to wear on a cruise, I’ll leave a link at the bottom of this post.

 - 2-4 Sundresses or casual dresses